51-52 Calthorpe Road

 I am also qualified and experienced to use EMDR to treat trauma and anxiety.
 Please make contact for further information.

-I am an experienced and qualified clinical supervisor who offers supervision to Hi intensity trainees.
+I am an experienced and qualified clinical supervisor who offers supervision to Hi intensity trainees and CBT Psychotherapists.

 Training, qualifications & experience

 July 2001 : Diploma in Social Work (University of Central England)